-Since 2009, the Centers for Medicare and Medicaid Services (CMS) has publicly reported a set of 30-day diseasespecific readmission measures for hospitals, specific to Medicare fee-for-service beneficiaries.
+Since 2009, the Centers for Medicare and Medicaid Services (CMS) has publicly reported a set of 30-day disease-specific readmission measures for hospitals, specific to Medicare fee-for-service beneficiaries.
 Subsequently in 2011, CMS contracted with the Yale New Haven Health Services Corporation/Center for Outcomes Research and Evaluation (YNHHSC/CORE) to develop a hospital-wide all-cause unplanned readmissions measure (the HWR measure) for the Medicare fee-for-service population aged 65 and older.1 The hospital-wide measure was endorsed by the National Quality Forum (#1789) and CMS started reporting the measure publicly in 2013.
-For the 2013 public reporting, the Yale team updated the measure slightly (to version 2.0) and released an updated specification report and accompanying SAS software to facilitate measure calculation.
-For 2014 public reporting, the Yale team updated the planned readmissions algorithm slightly, and made no substantive changes in 2015.
-For 2017, the Yale team modified the data processing and analysis programs to accommodate the transition from ICD-9-CM codes to ICD-10-CM codes that was implemented in October 2015.2 In 2018, the Yale team updated the planned readmissions algorithm and modified how discharges transferred to rehabilitation units are identified.
-This year, CHIA's readmission report uses the 2019 CMS readmission measure (version 8.0), which updates the planned readmissions algorithm.3
+Each year, the Yale team updates the measure slightly, with regular updates to the planned readmissions algorithm.
+Other notable changes include modifying the data processing and analysis programs in 2017 to accommodate the transition from ICD-9-CM codes to ICD-10-CM codes that was implemented in October 2015 2, and modifying how discharges transferred to rehabilitation units were identified in 2018.
+This year, CHIA's readmission report uses the 2021 CMS readmission measure (version 10.0), which includes updates to the ICD-10 code specifications and the planned readmissions algorithm.3